-Using re.sub() or split() + join() method you can remove extra spaces between words in Python.
+Using re.sub() or split() + join() method to remove extra spaces between words in Python.

 Python remove extra spaces between words Example